 For more information and to find out if Earth-house retreats are right for you, contact Jack Phillips at Jackphillips@thenaturalistschool.org .

-*Photos by Robert Smith (top), Kathryn Sutko Twit, and Jack Phillips (bottom).
+*Photos by Robert Smith (top and header), Kathryn Sutko Twit, and Jack Phillips (bottom).